exams required to studymin uk

 MAT (Mathematics Admissions Test)

-• Overview: A 2.5-hour test for Oxford’s maths, computer science, and related courses.
-It costs ~£75 and focuses on logical reasoning and core maths.
+• Overview: A 2.5-hour test strictly for Oxford mathematics, computer science and related courses.
+While Oxford does not charge an entry fee, international test centres frequently charge an administration fee of around £75.
+It focuses heavily on logical reasoning and core mathematical concepts.

 • Key Stat: Around 3,000 students take it annually, with top 20% scores often securing interviews.